csuoc/diamond_prices_ML/README.md

 It returns the metric error MAE, MSE, RMSE, R^2.
 It helps choose the model with the less error and highest R^2 values.

 **2-findbestconditions.py:** it takes the best model from the previous file (CatBoostRegressor) and fine-tunes its performance.
 The best performance is analyzed by GridSearchCV: it iterates the model according the given parameters.
-It returns the parameters with the best conditions.
+It returns the hyperparameters with the best conditions.

-**3-savemymodel.py:** the train.csv is split and trained according the best parameters found in findbestconditions.py.
+**3-savemymodel.py:** the train.csv is full taken (no split this time) and trained according the best parameters found in findbestconditions.py.
 Then, the model is saved thanks to the Pickle library.

 **4-cleantest.py:** the test.csv file is cleaned according the steps made in train.csv.
 It returns the file testclean.csv

 **5-sampleforsubmission.py:** loads the file testclean.csv and the best model.
 The model makes the price prediction according to testclean.csv.
-It returns the csv with only ID and predicted price ready for submission.
+It returns the csv with only ID and predicted price, ready for submission.

 <br>